Not sure how to get protein in your diet without eating meat? Check out this vegan protein guide for tons of tips for eating more plant-based protein.

 - Total = 71.5 grams protein (More than adequate protein to meet estimated needs of a 145 lbs female = 53 grams protein/day OR a 190 lbs male = 70 grams protein/day)

-Plant-based protein foods like beans and legumes do not have all 9 essential amino acids, ie. they are “incomplete”.
+Foods like beans and legumes do not have all 9 essential amino acids, ie. they are “incomplete”.
 Essential amino acids commonly missing in plant-based foods include one or more of the following: cysteine, lysine, methionine, and tryptophan.
-On the other hand, meat like steak or pork provides all 9 essential amino acids and is considered a “complete” protein.
-(Soy beans and quinoa are the exceptions as these plants are “complete” proteins and provide all 9 essential amino acids.)

-As a Vegan, How Do I Get Enough Protein If I Am Allergic to Soy?
+As a Vegan, How Do I Get Enough Protein If I Am Allergic to Soy Products?

 Is Soy Good for You?